watem-sedem/rfactor/README.md

 __Note__

 >
-> In the earlier versions (before release as Python package) of the R-factor package, Matlab was
+> In the earlier versions (\<0.1.0) of the R-factor package, Matlab was
 > used for the core computations.
-During the conversion, a Python
+Since version 1.0.0, a faster Python
-> implementation has been provided.
-Using the Matlab version will provide other
+> implementation is provided.
+Using the version 0.0.x will provide other
-> results compared to Python package, as explained in the [package documentation](https://cn-ws.github.io/rfactor/).
+> results compared to version \>0.1.0, as explained in the [package documentation](https://cn-ws.github.io/rfactor/).

 Get started
 -----------